amedeedaboville/tsplib-rs/README.md

 The goal of this libarry testing is to be able to parse all of TSPLIB without error.

-At the moment it should only be able to parse simple TSP, euclidean programs.
+At the moment it should only be able to parse simple TSP programs.
 There are a few corners that have been cut in the other implementations.